beshu-tech/readonlyrest-docs/kibana.md

 ReadonlyREST plugins for Kibana **always require** the ReadonlyREST open-source plugin to be installed in the Elasticsearch nodes your Kibana instance(s) will connect to.

-It's not mandatory to install ReadonlyREST in all Elasticsearch nodes, but only in the ones, where you need the HTTP interface to be secured.
+Installation of ReadonlyREST is not required on all Elasticsearch nodes.
+It's mandatory to be installed only on the nodes where you intend to secure the HTTP interface.

 ### After purchasing